kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ## 🔮Facebook's Business Outlook and Future Plans

-**First thing we should be prepared for in the next few years is that Facebook will become a much less profitable company in terms of relative operating margin.**
+**The first thing we should be prepared for in the next few years is that Facebook will become a much less profitable company in terms of relative operating margin.**

 Facebook publicly stated that we could expect that expense growth will exceed revenue growth, resulting in a significant margin decrease.

 The decline in margin does not have to be bad news.
 In the past, Facebook's operating margin was north of 40%, and last year, it was 38% during a pandemic year.

-With such a high operating margin to start with, **Facebook can afford to grow its expenses at a higher rate than its revenue for a few years** and still, increase its nominal profits.
+With such a high operating margin to start with, **Facebook can afford to grow its expenses at a higher rate than its revenue for a few years** and still increase its nominal profits.
 Revenue and expense growth will need to come closer together eventually.
 Otherwise, nominal profit decrease is inevitable.

 Facebook already launched one important growth initiative in 2020.
 The company **implemented e-commerce functionality across Facebook, Instagram, and WhatsApp.** Facebook Shops, as it is called, will allow small businesses to offer their products for purchase right within a family of Facebook apps, including the ability to accept payments.